-Linset is an Evil Twin Attack Bash script with everything built in (multi-lingual web page, DHCP, DNS server with redirect fake AP etc) so it has a bunch of dependencies, and it’s in Spanish.
+Linset is an Evil Twin Attack Hacking Tool with everything built in (multi-lingual web page, DHCP, DNS server with redirect fake AP etc) so it has a bunch of dependencies, and it’s in Spanish.
 But other than that, it’s pretty cool.

 It’s also a recursive acronym – Linset Is Not a Social Enginering Tool.
 There are some other cool Evil Twin tools like Infernal Twin – Automatic Wifi Hacking Tool and the protection tool EvilAP Defender – Detect Evil Twin Attacks.